Recommended for ages 3+

 5. SAY IT

 An effective blessing must be put into words whether spoken, written, or both.
 Simply being present is not enough to communicate the blessing.
-Words of affirmation are necessary for the child to know he or she is appreciated and accepted.
+Words of affirmation are necessary for your child to know he or she is appreciated and accepted.

 Raising Your Child in a God- Honoring Home